postsharp/Metalama.Documentation/conceptual/migration/when-migrate.md

 Mixing PostSharp and Metalama in the same project is in theory possible, but it is not recommended for the following reasons:

 * Metalama, like PostSharp, introduces helper methods and properties, i.e. methods that have no equivalent in source code.
 PostSharp, since it runs _after_ Metalama, will see these helper declarations and the aspects will pick them as if they were user code, which could create incorrect and confusing situations.
 * All Metalama aspects will be applied before any PostSharp aspect, just because Metalama runs before PostSharp.
-It limits the way to will be able to order aspects.
+It limits the way you will be able to order aspects.
 * We have not tested PostSharp with Metalama and will not investigate or address issues arising from the combined use of these products.
 In other words, this scenario is not _supported_.

 ## Migrating is not an all-or-nothing decision